AIO-6 and BMW - Everything you need to know

 There are three main options, each with a distinctly different installation process:

-- AIO-6 WiFi with BMW base
+- AIO-6 WiFi with the BMW module

-- AIO-6 LTE with BMW base
+- AIO-6 LTE with the BMW module

-AIO-6 WiFi with BMW base
+AIO-6 WiFi with the BMW module

 If you opted for the basic WiFi version of the AIO-6, installation is incredibly simple: just place the AIO-6 in the navigation cradle.
 No wiring is required.

-AIO-6 LTE with BMW base
+AIO-6 LTE with the BMW module

 The LTE version of the AIO-6 offers many handy features that work even when the bike is switched off, thanks to an ultra-low-power mode.